NickMcConnell/FAangband/docs/command.rst

   (accompanied by increasingly alarming messages on your hunger meter).
   It is also possible to be "Full", which will make you move slowly; more slowly the fuller you get.
 You may use this command to eat food in your inventory.
-Note that you can sometimes find food in the dungeon, but it is not always wise to eat strange food.
+Note that you can sometimes find food in the dungeon or wilderness, but it is not always wise to eat strange food.
 This command takes some energy.

 Fuel your lantern/torch (``F``)
   If you are using a lantern and have flasks of oil in your pack, then you